dnoci001/Eluvio_project/README.md

 ![](https://github.com/dnoci001/Eluvio_project/blob/main/images/upvotes_hist.png)

 That being said my simple model is able to assign the correct class ~56% of the time.
-Below is the confusion matrix where 0 corresponds to the class of less than 5 upvotes and 1 corresponds to the class of 5 or more upvotes.
+Below is the confusion matrix from the test set where 0 corresponds to the class of less than 5 upvotes and 1 corresponds to the class of 5 or more upvotes.

 ![](https://github.com/dnoci001/Eluvio_project/blob/main/images/confusion_mat.png)